SergeiIonin/SergeiIonin/README.md

 ## About
 I'm a software developer proficient in `Golang` and `Scala`.

-Primarily I'm interested in event driven architecture, developing of streaming applications backed by `Kafka` (w/ or w/o `Schema Registry`), microservices, concurrent applications, containerization with `Docker` and `Kubernetes`, and development with `AWS`!
+Primarily I'm interested in event driven architecture, developing of streaming applications backed by `Kafka` (w/ or w/o `Schema Registry`), gRPC, microservices, concurrent applications, containerization with `Docker` and `Kubernetes`, and development with `AWS`!

 Check out my job records (and connect 🙂) on LinkedIn: